enkidevs/curriculum/JavaScript/Ecmascript 2015/function-improvements/arrow-functions-part-1.md

 ---
 ## Revision

-Filter out all of the odd numbers:
+Filter out all of the odd numbers, such that only even numbers are present in the array.

 ```
 var integers = [1,2,3,4,5,6,7,8,9];